Skip to content

 Red flags

-Do not rely on ?near metro? wording; Warsaw is large, so map the actual commute to campus.
+Do not rely on “near metro” wording; Warsaw is large, so map the real commute to your faculty.

 Safety Index